alessandro-fazzi/light_service-validated_context/README.md

 ```

 ## Comparison with similar gems

+A brief comparison about what similar gems offer to work with validation.

 This is a comparison table I've done using my own limited experience w/ other solutions
 and/or reading projects' READMEs.
 Don't take my word for it.
 And if I was wrong understanding